 Until now we have described marketplace platforms as if there is a standard format.
 There is not.
 There are a lot of different ways to build a successful market; below is a list of some of the more popular formats.

-Choosing the right business model requires focusing on the three relationships that exist within the platform:
+Choosing the right marketplace business model requires focusing on the three relationships that exist within the platform:

 These relationships determine whether the buyer or seller make the first move in your platform’s transaction process and goes a long way towards selecting the right business model.